Active surveillance of prostate cancer: Observational studies

-The outcomes of men who are not treated for prostate cancer is dependent on cancer grade (the higher the grade the more aggressive), the life expectancy of the patient with the disease, and whether or not the cancer was detected through screening.
-Prostate cancers detected by PSA screening are detected at an earlier stage and generally take longer to progress without treatment, as compared to cancers detected because of physical findings (abnormal digital rectal examination) and/or symptoms.
-Thus, older men with a limited life expectancy, particularly if detected through screening, may not live long enough to be harmed by the cancer.

 The outcomes of men with moderately differentiated (Gleason scores 5–7) and poorly differentiated (Gleason scores 8–10) cancers managed without treatment (watchful waiting), was compared in the prostate cancer screening era (1992–2002) and pre prostate cancer screening era (prior to 1992).
 The rate of death from prostate cancer at 10 years for men age 65–74 years with moderately differentiated cancers (Gleason score 5–7) diagnosed with screening (in the prostate cancer screening era) and pre prostate cancer screening eras (without screening) were from 2-6%, and from 15 to 23%, respectively.
 For men with poorly differentiated cancers the 10-year cancer death rates in the prostate cancer screening and pre PSA eras was from 25 to 38% and from 50 to 66%, respectively.
 In a separate study of men from the pre prostate cancer screening era managed with watchful waiting (56% over age 70 years), progression to distant metastasis or prostate cancer death was 13.9% and 12.3%, respectively for Gleason score 6 or below, but considerably higher at 18.2 and 22.7%, 30% and 20%, 44.4% and 55.6% for Gleason 3+4, 4+3, and 8–10, respectively.
 It has been estimated that the 15 year rate of death from prostate cancers detected through screening would be 0-2% for men age 55–74 years with Gleason score 6 or less managed without treatment.
 These low grade prostate cancers make up 60-70% of the cancers found with prostate-specific antigen based screening.
-Thus, the pool of disease carrying a low risk of cancer related death without treatment over a 10-15 year period is large with prostate-specific antigen based screening.